data-creative/tonebase-api/DOCS.md

-content | Text | The announcement's message body. url | String | Where the announcement redirects the user. image_url | String | The announcement's image source.
+content | Text | The announcement's message body. url | String | Where the announcement redirects the user. image_url | String | The announcement's image source. broadcast | Boolean | Whether the announcement, upon initial creation only, should be broadcast to all users' notification inboxes.